crrmail/technical-test/README.md

 ## How to run
-Please specify y in the main.py to print square with you wanted size `python main.py`
+Please specify y in the main.py to print square with wanted square size `python main.py`